 5. Keep the negotiation going for as long as possible.

 Be open to a longer-term back-and-forth discussion.
 Rather than shutting down the discussion, having more options in your pocket, as well as an attitude that demonstrates you want to find a way to satisfy the customer, can go a long way.
 The customer will see that you value the relationship and really are trying to find a solution, and that, in the end, may be part of what they were looking for all along.

 6. Always put the relationship first.

 Show a level of care that goes beyond the immediate deal.
-Focus on how you can meet their needs in the long run and you'll insert a level of trust that may help shape all negotiations with them the future.
-Whether it's after-care follow-up or perhaps future work that you know they will be looking for, if the customer knows you care about them and about the work you are doing, you could earn a customer for life.
+Focus on how you can meet their needs in the long run and you'll insert a level of trust that may help shape all negotiations with them in the future.
+Whether it's a follow-up or future work that you know they will be looking for, if the customer knows you care about them and about the work you are doing, you could earn a customer for life.